 It turned out we used a strikethrough font to show features that are missing in lower plans.
 Do you know any business that is promoting their products by stressing the lack of features?
 Yeah, me neither.
 We removed the “missing features”, and conversions went up.

 Collecting all the data has never been easier.
-With an Internet monitoring tool, like Brand24, all the data necessary for conducting a brand audit is at your fingertips.
+With a media monitoring tool, for example, Brand24, all the data necessary for conducting a brand audit is at your fingertips.

 If you need any help with setting up your account, our customer service heroes will be more than happy to help you.